--CAM_RBF Restores all RBF subfiles as CAM files. -HELP Displays MAGRST syntax and options.

--OUERY Prompts for responses when restoring RBFs or when restoring an EPF currently in use.

--NO_ATTRIBUTES Disables the restoring of DTA/DTC/DTM from tape.

--TTY Causes a prompt for the entry of a tape unit number from the terminal.

--UNLOAD Instruct MAGRST to rewind and unload tape.
+-CAM_RBF -HELP - -QUERY Prompts for responses when restoring RBFs or when restoring a currently in use. -NO_ATTRIBUTES Disables the restoring of DTA/DTC/DTM from tape. -TTY Causes a prompt for the entry of a tape unit number from the terminal. -UNLOAD Instruct MAGRST to rewind and unload tape.
 The use of these options is described in Chapter 2, Logical Restore from Tape: MAGRST.

-Enhanced MAGRST does not support the following options:

--7TRK Specifies that a 7-track tape is to be restored.

--DAM_RBF Restores all RBF subfiles as DAM files.
+Enhanced MAGRST does not support the following options: -7TRK Specifies that a 7-track tape is to be restored. -DAM_RBF Restores all RBF subfiles as DAM files.